Habitability of red dwarf systems: Tidal effects

 The existence of a permanent day side and night side is not the only potential setback for life around red dwarfs.
 Tidal heating experienced by planets in the habitable zone of red dwarfs less than 30% of the mass of the Sun may cause them to be "baked out" and become "tidal Venuses."
+The eccentricity of over 150 planets found orbiting M dwarfs was measured, and it was found that two-thirds of these exoplanets are exposed to extreme tidal forces, rendering them uninhabitable due to the intense heat generated by tidal heating.

-Combined with the other impediments to red dwarf habitability, this may make the probability of many red dwarfs hosting life as we know it very low compared to other star types.
-There may not even be enough water for habitable planets around many red dwarfs; what little water found on these planets, in particular Earth-sized ones, may be located on the cold night side of the planet.
+Combined with the other impediments to red dwarf habitability, this may make the probability of many red dwarfs hosting life as we know it very low relative to other star types.
+There may be too little water for habitable planets around many red dwarfs; what little water is on such planets, especially Earth-sized ones, may be located on the cold night side of the planet.
 In contrast to the predictions of earlier studies on tidal Venuses, though, this "trapped water" may help to stave off runaway greenhouse effects and improve the habitability of red dwarf systems.

-Moons of gas giants within a habitable zone could overcome this problem since they would become tidally locked to their primary and not their star, and thus would experience a day-night cycle.
-The same principle would apply to double planets, which would likely be tidally locked to each other.

-Note however that how quickly tidal locking occurs can depend upon a planet's oceans and even atmosphere, and may mean that tidal locking fails to happen even after many Gyrs.
-Additionally, tidal locking is not the only possible end state of tidal dampening.
-Mercury, for example, has had sufficient time to tidally lock, but is in a 3:2 spin orbit resonance.
+How fast tidal locking occurs can depend on a planet's oceans and atmosphere.
+This may cause tidal locking to fail to occur even after many billions of years.
+Further, tidal locking is not the only possible end state of tidal dampening.
+Mercury, for example, has had sufficient time to tidally lock, but is in a 3:2 spin orbit resonance due to an eccentric orbit.